thexmanxyz/Website-Header-Gantry/README.md

 * Gantry Templating Framework and Theme

 ## Download
 Choose the correct download for your target platform.
-Joomla Plugin System supported for the Gantry themes - Helium and Hydrogen.
+Joomla Plugin System supported for all Gantry themes globally and locally for Helium or Hydrogen.
 The latest Particle version is **v1.1.1**.

 ___
 **Default Particle:**